-On June 16, 1858, only three hours after he received the Republican nomination for the United States Senate from Illinois, Abraham Lincoln gave his "A House Divided" speech, perhaps the most famous oration from an anti-slavery politician delivered before the U.S. Civil War.
-That speech appears below:
+On June 16, 1858, only three hours after the Illinois Republican Party nominated him as its candidate for the United States Senate from that state, Abraham Lincoln gave his “A House Divided” speech in Springfield, Illinois.
+That speech became the most famous oration from an anti-slavery politician delivered before the U.S. Civil War.
+The entire speech appears below:

 MR. PRESIDENT, AND GENTLEMEN OF THE CONVENTION.
 We are now far into the fifth year since a policy was initiated, with the avowed object, and confident promise, of putting an end to slavery agitation.